In a recent announcement, Windows 10 will be retired in 2025.

 For now, users with older technology can rest assured that they can continue running Windows 1.
 As for obtaining support, it is worth remembering that Microsoft has a long history of extending support beyond anticipated retirement dates to help users with older hardware catchup.

 But for those businesses where a focus on security is most vital, Windows 11 is supposedly shaping up to be the future of intelligent protection.
-Alternatively, companies may choose to use a variation of windows delivered in the cloud minimising the concern for minimum system requirements.
+Alternatively, companies may use a variation of windows delivered in the cloud to minimise the concern for minimum system requirements.